Why Do Dogs Howl?

 Where does howling come from?

-Howling is a dog’s genetic communication remnant of their ancestry to wolves.
-Whether it’s communicating their presence to neighboring dogs, getting your attention, or signaling distress, howling is normal canine behavior.
+Howling is hard-wired into some dog’s genes, a remnant of their ancestry to wolves.
+Whether they’re communicating their presence to neighboring dogs, claiming their territory, getting your attention, or signaling distress, howling is a multi-faceted form of canine communication.

 Think of howling as a long-ranged doggy telephone call.
-When dogs howl, they raise their nose to the sky and let off a poignant, sustained tone.
-Raising their head straightens out their vocal cords, increasing airflow, allowing the dog to signal over distances.
-Interestingly, howls are not all the same.
-They are unique to the individual dog, or familial group, like a wolf pack.
+When wolves howl, they raise their noses to the sky and let off a sustained tone.
+This sound is meant to travel long distances and trigger their pack to join in.
+Interestingly, howls are unique to the individual dog or pack.

 Some dog breeds howl more than others.
-Hunting dogs in the hound groups, which include Basset Hounds, Bloodhounds, Dachshunds, Beagles, and Coonhounds, for example, howl to signal the prey is present, cornered, or captured and ready for the hunter.
-These howls are called brays rather than full-throated howls.
-The bray is deep-toned, prolonged barking sound, and more enthusiastic than a mournful howl.
+Hunting dogs in the hound groups, which include Basset Hounds, Bloodhounds, Dachshunds, Beagles, and Coonhounds, for example, howl to signal that prey is present and ready for the hunter.
+These noises are called bays rather than full-throated howls.
+The bay is a deep-toned, prolonged barking sound, and more enthusiastic than a mournful howl.

-Dog breeds that resemble wolves, like the Alaskan Malamute, and the Siberian Husky are highly vocal breeds that will howl to communicate with anyone who will listen.
-They vocalize as howls, yips, and barks to communicate with their pack members or with us.
+Dog breeds that resemble wolves, like the Alaskan Malamute and Siberian Husky, are highly vocal and will howl to communicate with anyone who’ll listen.
+They vocalize in howls, yips, and barks to communicate with their pack members.

 So why is your dog howling?